alttpo/sni/README.md

 Simply start `sni.exe` and leave it running.

-If you wish to see a console window with realtime messages displayed indicating activity, start `sni-console.exe` instead of `sni.exe`.

 SNI is intended to be easy to use with little to no direct user interaction.
 It should always Just Work™.

 Once started, a systray icon will appear.
 Clicking it will reveal this menu: